|Study location||Stuttgart (Germany), Turin (Italy) & Reading (United Kingdom)|

 Overarching module: SPOC Introduction to the Food System

-Semester 2 – University of Turin – Functional food compounds from natural sources
+Semester 2 – University of Turin – Functional compounds in Food Systems

 In this track, the students will acquire knowledge related to the most important functional compounds in foods.
 Functionality will be referred to both the effect that those compounds can have to human health, but also to the food itself.
 As a matter of fact, foods (and food side streams) contain a number of functional compounds which can be used in food preparation to reach specific technological objectives (protection from oxidation, water retention, structure, etc.).
 The modules will focus on the description of those “active” components, their separation (extraction) from different sources (both raw and waste materials) and their valorization in the production of functional foods and towards human health.